 Normal is a more neutral frequency response and will, therefore, sound truer to form; however, if you prefer emphasized bass and treble notes, you’ll find dynamic more pleasing.
 It depends on personal preference.

 As of software version R175XXU0ATA6, ambient sound mode adjustments only cover three modes: low, medium, and high.
 Although users have the option to enable “voice focus” on the original Galaxy Buds, that feature is not yet available for the Buds Plus.
 You can, however, use ambient sound during calls to better hear your own voice while on the phone.
 Samsung tests features out via the “Labs” section of the Galaxy Wearables app, and another ambient-oriented experimental feature is extra-high ambient volume.
 This relays ambient sound at a higher volume than is permitted by the standard “high” ambient mode.

-Microphone quality has significantly improved over the original Galaxy Buds as demonstrated in the microphone samples within the article.
 Compared to other true wireless earphones, the Samsung Galaxy Plus earbuds have one of the best microphone systems available.
-There’s minimal distortion across the human voice band, and the mics do a great job of focusing on your voice while simultaneously rejecting external noise.
-Great alternatives are the Apple AirPods Pro and Master & Dynamic MW07 Plus, both of which have excellent microphone quality but are more expensive than the Buds Plus.
+There’s minimal distortion across the voice band, and the mics do a great job of focusing on your voice while simultaneously rejecting external noise.